-Pre-Admission Screening and Resident Review Requirements: The Contractor shall ensure members are screened using the Pre-Admission Screening and Resident Review (PASRR) prior to admission to a nursing facility as specified in the AMPM Policy 1220-C. The PASRR screening consists of a two-stage identification and evaluation process (Level I and Level II screening) and is conducted to assure appropriate placement and treatment for those identified with Mental Illness (MI) and Intellectual Disability (ID).
+Pre-Admission Screening and Resident Review Requirements: The Contractor shall ensure members are screened using the Pre-Admission Screening and Resident Review (PASRR) prior to admission to a nursing facility as specified in the AMPM Policy 680-C. The PASRR screening consists of a two-stage identification and evaluation process (Level I and Level II screening) and is conducted to assure appropriate placement and treatment for those identified with Mental Illness (MI) and Intellectual Disability (ID).
 Level I screening is required for members entering a nursing facility to determine the presence of a diagnosis or other presenting evidence that suggests the possibility of a mental illness or intellectual disability.
 Level II screening, if indicated, is conducted by DES for members with an intellectual disability or by AHCCCS for members with a mental illness to further evaluate and make a determination as to whether the member is indeed mentally ill or has an intellectual disability.
 It also determines whether the member needs the level of care provided in a nursing facility and/or needs specialized services.
 Failure to have the proper PASRR screening prior to placement of members in a nursing facility may result in Federal Financial Participation (FFP) being withheld from AHCCCS.
 Should withholding of FFP occur, AHCCCS will recoup the withheld amount from a Contractor's subsequent capitation payment.
 The Contractor may, at its option, recoup the withholding from the nursing facility which admitted the member without the proper PASRR.
-Intergovernmental Agreement between AHCCCS and DES is in place to initiate the Level II process.
-Refer to AMPM Policy 1220, Exhibit 1220-3 for a copy of the Level II Psychiatric Evaluation form to be used when screening an individual for MI.